confluentinc/ksql/docs-md/app/etl.md

 There are a couple things to notice here.
 The Postgres image mounts the custom configuration file that we wrote.
 Postgres adds these configuration settings into its system-wide configuration.
 The environment variables we gave it also set up a blank database called `customers` along with a user named `postgres-user` that can access it.

-We’ve also set up MongoDB as a replica set named `my-replica-set` Debezium requires that MongoDB run in this configuration to pick up changes from its oplog.
+We’ve also set up MongoDB as a replica set named `my-replica-set`.
+Debezium requires that MongoDB run in this configuration to pick up changes from its oplog.
 In this case, we’re just running a single node replica set.

 Finally, note that the ksqlDB server image mounts the `confluent-hub-components` directory, too.
 The jar files that we downloaded need to be on the classpath of ksqlDB when the server starts up.